mofanv/PPFL/README.md

 ### Step 1:

-You will need *Ubuntu 18.04* PC and first install Open Enclave SDK for supporting use of SGX.
+You will need *Ubuntu 18.04* PC and first install Open Enclave SDK for supporting the use of SGX.
 Follow [this instruction](https://github.com/openenclave/openenclave/blob/master/docs/GettingStartedDocs/install_oe_sdk-Ubuntu_18.04.md) to do so.

 To test whether you are able to run samples/applications, build samples following [BuildSamplesLinux](https://github.com/openenclave/openenclave/blob/master/samples/BuildSamplesLinux.md), and then try to run the `Hello World` sample.

 ### Step 2:

-First clone the (server-side) codes and compile it using Open Enclave SDK.
+First, clone the (server-side) code and compile it using Open Enclave SDK.

 ```
 git clone https://github.com/mofanv/privacy-preserving-federated-learning.git